Beijing’s long arm reaches into small Swiss villages

-China’s coronavirus aid for Europe has raised the question: Is Beijing using the pandemic to build influence in the West?
-Yet many other, much more direct, interventions from Beijing go virtually unnoticed.
-For example, the events in Canton Vaud in early March.
+China’s coronavirus aid for Europe has raised the question of whether the country is using the pandemic to build influence in the West.
+Yet many other, more direct, interventions from Beijing go virtually unnoticed, such as events in southwestern Switzerland last month.

-On March 9, ten municipalities in Canton Vaud received post from the cantonal government.
+On March 9, ten municipalities in the French-speaking canton of Vaud received post from the cantonal government.
 They all planned to take part in a flag-flying campaign for Tibet organized annually by the Swiss-Tibetan Friendship Society (GSTF) to commemorate the 1959 Tibetan uprising against the Chinese occupiers.

 The letter from the Vaud government, obtained by swissinfo.ch, urged the municipalities to abstain from raising the Tibetan flag on March 10.
 It would contradict the “One China Policy” of the Swiss government, the cantonal government said, referring to consultations with the Federal Department of Foreign Affairs.
 Foreign policy is a matter for the federal government, it said.

-Three days earlier, the Chinese ambassador had written to the government of Canton Vaud asking it to call on the municipalities to desist from raising flags and other demonstrations of solidarity.
+Three days earlier, the Chinese ambassador had written to the government of canton Vaud asking it to call on the municipalities to desist from raising flags and other demonstrations of solidarity.

 There is nothing new about the Chinese Embassy trying to disrupt or prevent such demonstrations, says GSTF president Thomas Büchli.
 The embassy often contacts an official institution in writing or by telephone.
 Sometimes, officials even receive personal visits at their offices.
 “What is new, however, is that the relevant authority responded to Chinese intervention by writing an official letter that simply passed on the request,” Büchli says.